sitepoint/nrelate-related-content/readme.txt

 Use the nrelate_related template tag anywhere in your theme to show related content.

 **SHORTCODE**
-You can also use the nrelate-related shortcode to manually place related content into your posts:
+You can also use the nrelate-related shortcode to manually place related content into your posts:<br>
-1. Create or edit a Post.
+1. Create or edit a Post.<br>
-2. Wherever you want the related content to show up enter the shortcode: [nrelate-related]
+2. Wherever you want the related content to show up enter the shortcode: [nrelate-related]<br>

 Shortcode Configuration Options
 float = left, right or center